adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 r32* device_17 = push_elements(device_buffer, n_elements);
 ```

 The host and device do not have access to each other's memory.
 However, `cudaMalloc()` provides the device memory address to the host and device pointer arithmetic is allowed on the host.
-So assigning addresses to each array can be done the same way for the host and device data.
+So assigning addresses to each array can be done in the same way for the host and the device data.

 ```cpp
 #include <cassert>